ASEDOS999/SearchScript/SemanticAnalysis/Experiments/ListActions/README.md

 -- Mean Attributes Number: 2.7981194690265485

+Number of unique keys in attributes: 26

-Number of unique keys: 26
+Number of unique keys for pair-attributes: 26